leopico/multisig-wallet-backend/README.md

 # Multisig-wallet

-This pj was demo multisig_wallet with hardhad frameword.Then already testing on [Remix](http://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js).
+This pj was demo multisig_wallet with hardhad framework.Then already testing on [Remix](http://remix.ethereum.org/#optimize=false&runs=200&evmVersion=null&version=soljson-v0.8.7+commit.e28d00a7.js).

+## Demo

+Insert gif or link to demo
 - You have to build front_end folder inside your hardhat backend pj. [front_end github link](https://github.com/leopico/multisig-wallet-frontend).
-Because of I link for solidity abi-code with front_end folder.You can see on hardhatConfig.js.
+Because of I linked for solidity abi-code with front_end folder if you wanna deploy with localhost.You can see on hardhatConfig.js.

 ## Acknowledgements